florez-carlos/dotfiles/README.md

 ### Generate a new GPG key
 <em>(Ubuntu & WSL2 - Ubuntu distro)</em>

-If you already have an existing GPG key, skip to [Import an existing GPG key] (#import-an-existing-gpg-key)
+If you already have an existing GPG key, skip to [Import an existing GPG key](#import-an-existing-gpg-key)

 For reference on generating a [GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)

 ### Import an existing GPG key
 <em>(Ubuntu & WSL2 - Ubuntu distro)</em>

-If you have generated a new GPG key following the instructions above, skip to [Export required env variables to bashrc] (#export-required-env-variables-to-bashrc)
+If you have generated a new GPG key following the instructions above, skip to [Export required env variables to bashrc](#export-required-env-variables-to-bashrc)

 #### Export from the device where keys are available

-If your keys are already exported to an external device or the cloud, skip to [Import to the new device] (#import-to-the-new-device-2) <br>
+If your keys are already exported to an external device or the cloud, skip to [Import to the new device](#import-to-the-new-device-2) <br>

 Export your existing keys. <br>
 NOTE: replace brackets with the email associated with your key.